• Skip to primary navigation

 As you can see the mirror is missing from the wardrobe.
 The JTS cut a piece of Luan to use in place of the mirror.
 That’s where the adhesive drawer paper comes in.

 Before cleaning my furniture pieces I check all the drawers and the casing of the furniture to see if anything needs repairing.
 More often than not there is something to fix.
+I shot a few nails in the side using my Ryobi Brad Nailer and that’s all it took.

 I’ve been wanting to paint a piece of furniture a bold green color and decided this was the piece.
 I picked a color and had it mixed in the new Behr Scuff Defense paint.
 The color is Basil Pesto and I think the color chip is from PPG.
-I’ll double check and correct the info here if I need to.
+I’ll double-check and correct the info here if I need to.

 The problem with layering paint colors is to make sure the two colors don’t fight each other.
-What I mean by this is it’s best not to have two bold colors like the bold green and then a bold blue paint layered because the two strong colors will not compliment each other.
+What I mean by this is it’s best not to have two bold colors like the bold green and then a bold blue paint layered because the two strong colors will not complement each other.
 The finished look is likely to be glaring!

 It took a while but I finally got a color I was happy with.
 The color ended up being a medium baby blue, not too bright and bold.
 The color matched the blue in the drawer liner really well considering the paper had various shades of blue.